pulp/pulp/docs/plugins/plugin-api/stages.rst

 pulpcore.plugin.stages
 ======================

-Plugin writers can use the Stages API to create a high-performance download-and-saving pipeline to make writing sync code easier.
-There are two parts to the API:
+Plugin writers can use the Stages API to create a high-performance, download-and-saving pipeline to make writing sync code easier.
+There are several parts to the API:

-1. DeclarativeVersion is a generic pipeline useful for most synchronization use cases.
+1. :ref:`declarative-version` is a generic pipeline useful for most synchronization use cases.
-2. The Stages themselves
+2. The builtin Stages including :ref:`artifact-stages`, :ref:`content-stages`, and
+   :ref:`content-association-stages`.
+3. The :ref:`stages-api`, which allows you to build custom stages and pipelines.

 .. _declarative-version: